 The Galway Metropolitan area shares many of the challenges arising from growth and economic success with much larger cities.
 In common with Dublin, Galway needs to accommodate a greater proportion of the growth it generates within its metropolitan boundaries, in a greener and more environmentally sustainable manner.
-Challenges to be addressed include housing delivery choice-and affordability, transport and/sustainable mobility and urban quality and liveability, especially outside the core-city centre area.
+Challenges to be addressed include housing delivery and affordability, transport and sustainable mobility and urban quality and liveability, especially outside the core-city centre area.

-To grow to its potential Galway needs to both address recent-growth legacy issues arising from urban sprawl and reliance on private cars and build on key strengths, including a world class med-tech cluster, third level institutions embedded within the City, a vibrant arts and cultural scene, year round tourism and an attractive natural setting.
+To grow to its potential Galway needs to address recent legacy issues arising from urban sprawl and reliance on private cars and build on key strengths, including a world class med-tech cluster, third level institutions embedded within the City, a vibrant arts and cultural scene, year round tourism and an attractive natural setting.
 All of these factors contribute to a positive national reputation.

-At a metropolitan scale, this will require a focus on A particular challenge for Galway City is the delivery of critical infrastructure-required including improved public transport services required to meet the ambitious compact growth targets expressed in the NPF, including improved public transport and sustainable mobility options.
+At a metropolitan scale, this will require a focus on the delivery of critical infrastructure required to meet the ambitious compact growth targets expressed in the NPF, including improved public transport and sustainable mobility options.